Insights

 Resiliency is critical for new buildings to provide shelter for their communities—especially when they’re surrounded by water.

-The headlines are unrelenting this summer, broadcasting the misery of record heat, flooding, and storms that climate change is inflicting worldwide.
+Each summer brings a new set of headlines broadcasting the misery of record heat, flooding, and storms that climate change is inflicting worldwide.
 Resiliency in the face of such devastation is among Perkins Eastman’s top sustainability goals, and while it applies to every new project we take on, architects are making noted advances in this pursuit at hot, storm-worn sites in the Caribbean and southwest Florida.
 The mission in these vulnerable areas is not only to design buildings that can withstand hurricanes, earthquakes, and floods, but to make them anchors of their communities for generations to come.

 Arthur A. Richards PreK-8 School | St. Croix, US Virgin Islands